Unit 2: Communicating Climate 1: The Science of Climate Change

-Two groups of Excel files are provided: A) one group of data files is associated with the southwestern U.S., which should be used if students will be reading "The Tamarisk Hunter" in Unit 4; B) a second group of datasets is associated with central England, if students will be reading "Diary of an Interesting Year" in Unit 4.
+Two groups of Excel files are provided: A) one group of data files is associated with the southwestern United States, which should be used if students will be reading "The Tamarisk Hunter" in Unit 4; B) a second group of data sets is associated with central England, if students will be reading "Diary of an Interesting Year" in Unit 4.

 A: Data files supporting the short story, "The Tamarisk Hunter"

 - Global Temperature Anomaly 1880–2013 (in degrees Fahrenheit) (Excel 2007 (.xlsx) 14kB Jul7 14)

 - Southwest U.S. Palmer Drought Index 1895–2013 (Excel 2007 (.xlsx) 11kB Jul7 14)

 - Southwest U.S. Precipitation 1895–2013 (in inches) (Excel 2007 (.xlsx) 11kB Jul7 14)

 - Southwest U.S. Temperature 1895–2013 (in degrees Fahrenheit) (Excel 2007 (.xlsx) 12kB Jul7 14)

 - Southwest U.S. Temperature Anomaly 1985–2013 (in degrees Fahrenheit) (Excel 2007 (.xlsx) 13kB Jul8 14)

 B: Data files supporting the short story, "Diary of an Interesting Year"